High School Programs

 Student Sponsorship Program

 Manitoba Infrastructure (MI) is pleased to announce a sponsorship program to continue our efforts to promote engineering and engineering technology.
-Based on a students previous work history with MIT, selected students are invited to apply for a one time sponsorship in the amount of $1,000.00 to offset some tuition and/or book costs while pursuing a post secondary education to become a Civil Engineer or Civil Engineering Technician or Technologist.
+Based on a student's previous work history with MI, selected students are invited to apply for a one time sponsorship in the amount of $1,000.00 to offset some tuition and/or book costs while pursuing a post secondary education to become a Civil Engineer or Civil Engineering Technician or Technologist.

 MI is offering financial support to five (5) rural students annually who have graduated from Grade XII and are continuing their post secondary education in either Civil Engineering or Civil Engineering Technology.
 In addition, all sponsorship recipients will also be offered summer employment with the Department as they continue their education in the field of Civil Engineering and Technology.

 The program offers $1,000 per student toward their first year of post-secondary education and also a summer student position with Manitoba Infrastructure for each year the student continues their engineering-related studies at the post-secondary level.